 Why choose LRQA for BRC Global Standard for Packaging and Packaging Materials?

-- LRQA is one of only a select few certification bodies that hold UKAS accreditation under EN 45011 to deliver BRC/The Packaging Society packaging assessment and certification.
+- LRQA holds UKAS accreditation under ISO 17065:2012 to deliver BRC/The Packaging Society packaging assessment and certification.

 Proven track record